dineshdev35/B.TECH/README.md

 # B.TECH
-This is about documentation about departments
+This is about documentation of departments